 Erdem Selek’s main research goal is to understand the cognitive and perceptual factors that shape products and discover the principles of formal-aesthetics in product design.
 He explores the creativity, aesthetics, and usability dimensions that form a product and uncover the universal and timeless principles that are behind good product design.
 Selek's study includes understanding the fundamentals of form giving and their application on products.
 Visit his website to see how he applies aesthetics and form.

 Susan Sokolowski has more than 25 years of experience designing performance sporting goods, specializing in the design of products for female athletes and leading cross-functional footwear, apparel, and equipment product teams.
 She seeks innovative and creative processes for the design, manufacture, and improvement of sports performances in her work and teaching.
 She has earned more than 35 utility and design patents.

-Whether faculty members and students are building energy-efficient streetlights for an Oregon city in the Sustainable Cities Initiative or working on alternative energy solutions or products for people with disabilities, they establish funding partnerships and collaborators to address challenging design needs.
+Whether faculty members and students are building energy-efficient streetlights for an Oregon city in the Sustainable Cities Institute or working on alternative energy solutions or products for people with disabilities, they establish funding partnerships and collaborators to address challenging design needs.

 Product design faculty members welcome enterprising and creative students to join the conversation.